betternick/ProgramAnalysisApp/Documentation.md

 To run the frontend visualization, use the following command:
 `yarn start`

-This will start the development server and open the visualization in your default web browser.
+This will start the development server and visualization at **localhost:3000** in your default web browser.

 ### User Flow
 The user should begin by uploading the Java file that they want to analyze.
 After uploading it, a control flow graph (CFG) representation of the